Hundebegegnungen/Treffen richtig managen – So vermeidest du Probleme

 ✔ If the other dog owners agree.

-❌ Do not untie if:
+❌ Do not unleash if:

-🔴 You cannot reliably call your dog back.
+🔴 You cannot reliably recall your dog.

 🔴 Your dog immediately rushes towards other dogs.